 Description The accumulator value is adjusted to the BCD (Binary Coded Decimal) code.
-The accumulator value is adjusted to the BCD (Binary Coded Decimal) code.

-lator is divided into two nibbles.
+The accumulator is divided into two nibbles.
 Each nibble is adjusted to the BCD code and an internal carry (AC1) will be done if the low nibble of the accumulator is greater than 9.
 The BCD adjustment is done by adding 6 to the original value if the original value is greater than 9 or a carry (AC or C) is set; otherwise the original value remains unchanged.
 The result is stored in the data memory and only the carry flag (C) may be affected.